Fast Quantum Algorithms for Trace Distance Estimation: Preliminaries

 \section{Preliminaries}

 In this section, we will introduce quantum query complexity, approximate rank, block-encoding, quantum singular value transformation, and the technique for sampling to block-encoding that will be used in our algorithms.
+Throughout this paper, we denote $\sbra{N} = \cbra{1, 2, \dots, N}$.